annegentle/CML-Personal-Guide/README.md

 ### Python client SDK

-For engineers that are familiar with working in Python there is also Python SDK, it is a pure Python implementation that requires Python3.
-This uses the same API however provides  a convenient interface to control the lifecycle of a network simulation.
+For engineers that are familiar with working in Python there is also Python SDK which is available for Python 3.
+This uses the same API however provides a convenient interface to control the lifecycle of a network simulation from within your favourite language.

 This can be used for automation scripts directly in Python but also for third party integrations / plugins which need to integrate with a simulated network.
 Examples already existing include this [Ansible module.](https://github.com/CiscoDevNet/ansible-virl)